pysys-test/pysys-test/docs/UserGuide.rst

 merge conflicts).

 By default PySys creates ``.py`` files with tabs for indentation (as in previous PySys releases).
-If you prefer spaces, just set the new ``pythonIndentationSpacesPerTab`` project property to a string containing the required spaces per tab.
+If you prefer spaces, just set the ``pythonIndentationSpacesPerTab`` project property to a string containing the required spaces per tab.

 Checking for error messages in log files
 -----------------------------------------